Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.german.txt

 HISTORY

+Version 5:
+-compatibility with Transitions
+-typo corrections in readme and setup.tra by Mike1072

 Version 4:
 -Russian translation added by Austin, Arkie & Arcanecoast.ru -Component "Flaming Fist Healer come into Undercity Temple": FF should not die if area effects are still active, changed text slightly for compatibility with "remove traps" tweak mods.